 While most childhood cancers are cured by standard treatment protocols, learning about the many new experimental therapies available at CHOP soon after diagnosis may keep more options open for patients who relapse.

-Dr. Stephan Grupp leads CTL019 efforts at The Children’s Hospital of Philadelphia.
+Stephan Grupp, MD, PhD leads CTL019 efforts at The Children’s Hospital of Philadelphia.
 His research builds on an ongoing collaboration with the team that originally designed the CTL019 cells as a treatment for B cell leukemias, and first used the cell therapy against chronic lymphocytic leukemia (CLL) in adults.